 The BABYBJÖRN has been around for eons – so there are still a large number of parents who swear by it.
 But, honestly we don’t think it’s in the same league as the Tula, Líllébaby or Ergo products.
 The biggest complaint with the older versions is lack of good lumbar support and the fact that the baby seems to be dangling in the air, which is not ideal for tiny hips or backs.
 The new Baby Bjorn One Air addresses most of the concerns of the earlier models with soft and airy mesh material and a redesign to keep the baby’s hips in the M-position (hip-healthy – tick!).
 It’s also the first BABYBJÖRN carrier to offer back wearing – which we think is one of its best features (you strap on the front and then niftily adjust safely onto your back).
 But with a weight limit of 15kg, this isn’t a carrier you’ll be wearing much past early toddler stage.

 German-designed Manduca garners good reviews from the babywearing crew in Singapore.
 It is another SSC and often compared closely to the Ergo.
-It’s good for infants (it mimics baby wraps and doesn’t need an insert) and can be useful for carrying your little person right up to age 5-6 years on your back (provided they’re under 20kg).
+It’s good for infants (it mimics baby wraps and doesn’t need an insert) and can be useful for carrying your little person right up to age five to six years on your back (provided they’re under 20kg).
 There’s also a handy detachable smart strap for extra stability and safety when using in rucksack style.
-It’s made of organic cotton which while soft for baby can attract dust and animal hair so might not be the best choice for kids with allergies.
+It’s made of organic cotton which, while soft for baby, can attract dust and animal hair so might not be the best choice for kids with allergies.
 Check out the limited edition range if you’re after material that pops.

 Here at HoneyKids HQ we love all things Stokke – the Tripp Trapp high chair and the Xplory stroller to name just two of its uber-popular products.
 For a company with such a strong design ethos, it stands to reason that the Stokke MyCarrier would be just as fabulous.
-It’s just launched the Athleisure Collection in a wonderfully light, air-wick, quick-dry fabric in on-trend grey with accents of marina blue and coral (to blend seamlessly with our active-wear mum uniform).
+We’re loving the Athleisure Collection with its wonderfully light, air-wick, quick-dry fabric in on-trend grey with accents of marina blue and coral (to blend seamlessly with our active-wear mum uniform).
 We like.
 It certainly is ergonomically sound for keeping your little precious one close to your chest, safe and free of hip issues.
 It also has nifty racerback shoulder straps.
 It’s most similar to the BABYBJÖRN in terms of fit and design.
 We did a barre class wearing the carrier and found it comfy for both mum and baby.
-It can be a little tricky to fit initially (with lots of buckles and straps to adjust), so it’s worth going in-store to Motherswork for a proper fitting.
+It can be a little tricky to fit initially (with lots of buckles and straps to adjust), so it’s worth going in-store to Mothercare for a proper fitting.

 So, when you’re deciding on a sling, take your baby with you and have a professional fitting.
 There’s nothing to worry about provided you follow the TICKS checklist: